 I am so proud to see this work finally published and in-print!
 This is one of my first few research collaborations when I was starting out my post-doc career in 2014.
-It is also a meaningful paper (and I hope it won’t be my last!) that merges the brains of environmental lawyers and a marine biologist to synergise on the information we have from our respective work and put it to good use by making arguments for using existing maritime laws to protect endangered species in the South China Sea.
-This is also how I got interested in understanding the various maritime laws that govern the boundaries of the open seas, and how scientific research and baselines can be used to support the application of maritime laws! 🙂
+It is also a meaningful paper (and I hope it won’t be my last!) that merges the brains of environmental lawyers and a marine biologist to synergise on the information we have from our respective work and put it to good use by making arguments for using existing ocean laws to protect endangered species in the South China Sea.
+This is also how I got interested in understanding the various ocean laws that govern the boundaries of the open seas, and how scientific research and baselines can be used to support the application of marine environmental laws! 🙂

 You can read the Abstract of our new paper below: